A representation of the wave function on the three-dimensional space: Basic definitions and notations

 Vector fields of the same type can be added, and can be multiplied by scalars.
 Because of this, they form vector spaces.
 But other operations are possible, resulting in different types of vector fields.
 These new types of vector fields are best understood mathematically if we take care to specify in which vector bundle each vector field is.
 Then, one can define operations that take vector bundles and give a different vector bundle.
 The results of operations with vector fields will be then vector fields from the vector bundle constructed like this.

 Some of the operations with vector bundles preserve the space on which the vector fields are defined (the base manifold), while others don't.
 I will be interested in those operations which, when applied to bundles over the 3D Euclidean space $\M$, result again in bundles over $\M$.
-The representation I will construct in this article will use only such operations, this ensuring that the usual wavefunctions over the configuration space can be represented as wavefunctions or fields over $\M$.
+The representation I will construct in this article will use only such operations, this ensuring that the usual wave functions over the configuration space can be represented as wave functions or fields over $\M$.

 In the following, all vector spaces will be considered to be complex.
 I will give now a simpler definition of a vector bundle (the ``trivial vector bundle''), which will be enough for the purpose of this article.
 The more general definition is \ref{def:vector_bundle_math} from Appendix section \sref{s:vbundle_math}.